 The Chinese connection

 According to NIA, China provided P1.3 billion (($35 million during the period) of the P1.53 billion facility.
-It was designed to provide irrigation for 8 local governments: Bantay, Sta.
+It was designed to provide irrigation for eight local governments: Bantay, Sta.
 Catalina, San Ildefonso, Caoayan, Magsingal, Sto.
-Domingo, San Vicente and Vigan City in Ilocos Sur.
-Irrigation service will cover 6,312 hectares of agricultural lands with 5,334 farm household beneficiaries.
+Domingo, San Vicente, and Vigan City in Ilocos Sur.
+Irrigation service will cover 6,312 hectares of agricultural land with 5,334 farm household beneficiaries.

 Funding for the facility was part of $100 million credit for agriculture development secured by the Arroyo government during a state visit.
-The formal agreement was signed by the Department of Finance and China National Construction and Agricultural Machinery Import Export Corporation (CAMC) with 3% interest payable within 10 years, including the 2-year grace period.
-Also, included in the agreement was to utilized part of the amount to purchase equipment for the project.
-Payment for the loan was supposed to end on June 2008 but extended until December 2009.
+The Department of Finance and China National Construction and Agricultural Machinery Import-Export Corporation (CAMC) signed the formal agreement with a 3% interest payable within ten years, including the 2-year grace period.
+Also included in the deal was to utilized part of the amount to purchase equipment for the project.
+Payment for the loan was supposed to end in June 2008 but extended until December 2009.

-In an interview with Engr.
-Rex Utrera, acting unit head for operations of NIA Ilocos Sur, he recalled that Chinese engineers and supervisors were overseeing the entire construction.
-But he has no knowledge if taking Chinese workers and the identification of the construction company was part of the loan agreement.
+In an interview with Engineer Rex Utrera, acting unit head for operations of NIA Ilocos Sur, he recalled that Chinese engineers and supervisors were overseeing the entire construction.
+But he does not know if taking Chinese workers and the identification of the construction company was part of the loan agreement.

 CAMC and CAMCE Logistic are both associated with China CAMC Engineering Co., Ltd., (CAMCE) the company assigned to build the CRPIP.
 On their website, CAMC declared that it is a “wholly-owned subsidiary” and the other a “company held” by CAMCE.